-Asset-based loans are generally supported by working assets, such as inventory and accounts receivables.
+Asset-based loans are generally supported by working assets, such as inventory and accounts receivable.
 However, in some cases, these may be combined with fixed assets such as equipment for increased borrowing capacity.
-If you have valuable equipment in good condition that is earning income, you may be able to include it in your ABL (asset-based lending) collateral.
+If you have valuable equipment in good condition that is earning income, you may be able to include it in your asset-based lending (ABL) collateral.
 In this case, the equipment will first need to be professionally appraised to determine its value.

 How Will Your Equipment Be Appraised?

 Because of the tax system, accountants tend to look at equipment value in terms of depreciation—a uniform reduction in value that starts with the price at which the equipment was purchased and subtracts a certain amount every year for a set number of years.
 But just because a piece of machinery is fully depreciated doesn’t mean that it no longer has any value or that it has reached the end of its effective lifespan.